amanda-ng518/amanda-ng518.github.io/_pages/about.md

 I am currently working at the Department of Statistical Sciences under the supervision of Prof. Nancy Reid.

 Email: waiyuamanda [DOT] ng [AT] mail [DOT] utoronto [DOT] ca

-*Disclaimer*: This website is still under construction - please refer to CV if keen.